 In her story on A1 today, Blanks relays a quote from the City of Destin that was sent to her in reply to questions she was asked to email.
 According to her story: “Because of current beach-related issues affecting the entire state, the city will defer comments to a later date,” the city said in an official statement provided to the Daily News.

 Now, I can get on board with that response if we are talking about customary use, House Bill 631 or any ordinance that has changed since July 1.
 But these are the questions on code enforcement the city declined to answer:

-There’s confusion, bullying and misinformation running amuck on the beaches the city is in charge of, and instead of doing something about it officials are burying their head in the sand and hiding behind other areas’ problems when confronted with concerns.
+There’s confusion, bullying and misinformation running amuck on the beaches the city is in charge of, and instead of doing something about it officials are hiding behind other areas’ problems when confronted with concerns.